 Hip bursitis is a common condition.
 It is a painful condition involving the lateral aspect of the hip.
 The other name for this is lateral trochanteric pain syndrome.

 The way you know you have it is you obviously have pain in the side of your hip, but oftentimes people clasp their hip with their hand, forming the letter C. Other things that can mimic hip bursitis are hip conditions within the joint, even back conditions, and muscle conditions in that area.
+When dealing with this rehabilitation condition it is important to consult with numerous healthcare practitioners including a massage therapist, a personal trainer and often consulting with a physiotherapist is the right thing to do.

 It is a common condition affecting runners.
 The reason it affects runners in particular is that the action of running requires significant stability of the lateral hip stabilizers.
 The reason it develops in runners is that with increasing volume, running, and some training methods, it can develop, especially if there’s excessive running within a short period of time.